gottacatchenall/ms_sampling_effort/manuscript.md

 # Conclusion

-In this paper we have demonstrated that expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
+We have demonstrated that expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
 Positive associations between species occurence due to interactions can increase the false-negative rate if the sample is